-This past June, countless websites and apps around the world — from CNN to Amazon — went down for an hour thanks to a cloud-based content delivery network failure.
+This past June, countless websites and apps worldwide — from CNN to Amazon — went down for an hour thanks to a Cloud-based content delivery network failure.
 Ten days later, another obscure service provider briefly broke the internet again.

 These events are a wake-up call for our government and big businesses that the internet can be compromised.
-It should also serve as a stark reminder to the rest of us who use the cloud for storage (especially for our photos) that we need to first and foremost store them on our own devices.
+It should also be a stark reminder to the rest of us who use the Cloud for storage (especially for our photos) that we must first store them on our own devices.

 mom and daughter look at photo album